-We are early in our development efforts and are developing only one of our two drug candidates, OP0201 nasal aerosol.
-If we are unable to successfully develop and commercialize this candidate or any other drug candidate, or if we experience significant delays in doing so, our business will be materially harmed.
+We are early in our development efforts and currently have only one product candidate in clinical development.
+If we are unable to successfully develop and commercialize this or any other product candidate, or if we experience significant delays in doing so, our business will be materially harmed.

 We currently do not have any products that have gained regulatory approval.
-We have invested substantially all of our efforts and financial resources in product development, including funding our formulation and device development, manufacturing, nonclinical studies, and clinical studies.
+We have invested substantially all our efforts and financial resources in product development, including funding our formulation and device development, manufacturing, nonclinical studies, and clinical trials.
 Our ability to generate product revenues, which we do not expect will occur for several years, if ever, will depend heavily on the successful development and eventual commercialization of one or more drug candidates.
 As a result, our business is substantially dependent on our ability to successfully complete the development of and obtain regulatory approval for our or additional product candidates.